 - It is difficult to shape the new Cornea perfectly.
 So, astigmatism (a condition where the Cornea has an irregular shape, making images seem blurred or distorted) is common after a cornea transplant.
 However, this can be corrected.

 If you are advised to undergo a cornea transplant you’re Ophthalmologist will tell you what is required.
 The transplant will be scheduled according to the condition of you’re eye and the availability of a donor Cornea.
 Occasionally a shortage of donor corneas may delay surgery.
 If both you’re eyes need new corneas, the second transplant will not be performed until the first eye has stabilized, which may take up to a year.

 Usually local anesthesia is used for surgery, so you will be awake but feel no pain.
 The nerves in you’re eye will be numb so you cannot see or move you’re eye.
 Sometimes the doctor may use general anesthesia.

 For the transplant procedure doctors use an operating microscope and very delicate instruments.
 Once the old Cornea is removed the new Cornea is stitched into place.
 The sutures are not visible and are not painful.

 Nowadays only the diseased portion of the cornea can be replaced known as lamellar corneal transplant.
-There are conditions of the Cornea such as Scars, dystrophies, degenerations, keratoconus where the pathology is limited to the anterior portion of the cornea and only that portion is replaced known as anterior lamellar keratoplasty.
-There are conditions such as Endothelial dystrophy, aphakic and pseudophakic corneal edema where the corneal endothelium is affected and only that is replaced known as endothelial keratoplasty.
-However these are not an option for every patient who needs a cornea transplant and you need to discuss the appropriate option with your ophthalmologist.
+They’re are conditions of the Cornea such as Scars, dystrophies, degenerations, keratoconus where the pathology is limited to the anterior portion of the cornea and only that portion is replaced known as anterior lamellar keratoplasty.
+They’re are conditions such as Endothelial dystrophy, aphakic and pseudophakic corneal edema where the corneal endothelium is affected and only that is replaced known as endothelial keratoplasty.
+However these are not an option for every patient who needs a cornea transplant and you need to discuss the appropriate option with you’re ophthalmologist.

 Some potential risks